Stephen-Seo/LudumDare43_SacrificesMustBeMade/README.md

 The game requires some resources found in the assets/ directory of this project.

+(Note that the downloads already have these resources packaged in them.)

 The .mmpz files are [lmms](https://lmms.io) project files.

 The game expects these resources (they should be in the same directory as the